akgmage/data-structures-and-algorithms/README.md

 # Pattern 2: Fast and Slow Pointers

+The fast and slow pointer technique (also known as the tortoise and hare algorithm) uses two pointers to determine traits about directional data structures.
+This can be an array, singly-linked list, or a graph.

 Similar to the two pointers pattern, the fast and slow pointers pattern uses two pointers to traverse an iterable data structure at different speeds.
 It’s usually used to identify distinguishable features of directional data structures, such as a linked list or an array.

 The pointers can be used to traverse the array or list in either direction, however, one moves faster than the other.
 Generally, the slow pointer moves forward by a factor of one, and the fast pointer moves by a factor of two in each step.
 However, the speed can be adjusted according to the problem statement.